Enabling Smart Radio Environments in the Frequency Domain With Movable Signals: Conclusion

 \Glspl{sre} have advanced wireless communications by allowing us to reconfigure the wireless channel.
 While previous literature focused on \gls{em}-domain and space-domain \glspl{sre}, in this paper, we show that \glspl{sre} can also be enabled in the frequency domain.
 To this end, we propose movable signals as a technique where the frequency of the signal can be optimized depending on the channel realization.
 Through analytical and numerical analyses, we demonstrate that movable signals provide substantial gains in received signal power under both \gls{los} and \gls{nlos} conditions.
 In \gls{los}, they can outperform quantized \gls{egt} when the signal frequency can be reconfigured with sufficient flexibility.
 In \gls{nlos}, movable signals benefit from reflective surfaces with fixed \gls{em} properties deployed in the propagation environment, denoted as \gls{fis}.
 Movable signals in \gls{fis}-aided systems can achieve up to a fourfold increase in received signal power compared to \gls{ris}-aided systems using fixed-frequency signals.
 Furthermore, these gains are realized without electronically tunable or physically movable hardware.

-Future research avenues include, but are not limited to, the following three topics. \textit{First}, investigate how multi-user systems can benefit from frequency-domain \glspl{sre}.
-To this end, algorithms to serve multiple users through movable signals need to be developed, as well as multiple access techniques. \textit{Second}, design the fixed parameters of a \gls{sre} depending on the statistics of the propagation environment.
+Future research avenues include, but are not limited to, the following four topics. \textit{First}, investigate how multi-user systems can benefit from frequency-domain \glspl{sre}.
+To this end, algorithms to serve multiple users through movable signals need to be developed, as well as multiple access techniques.
+In \cite{ner26-2}, it has been shown that movable signals can ``orthogonalize'' the channels in two-user systems, thereby radically suppressing interference and enabling large capacity regions. \textit{Second}, design the fixed parameters of a \gls{sre} depending on the statistics of the propagation environment.
 For instance, the precoder at the transmitter $\mathbf{w}$, the phase shift matrix of the \gls{fis} $\boldsymbol{\Theta}$, and the array geometries can be optimized offline to maximize the ergodic performance.
+A first study in this direction has shown that in dual-polarized systems it is beneficial to design \glspl{fis} with non-diagonal reflection matrices \cite{ner26-1}.
 The center frequencies of the available subchannels can also be optimized offline, and the use of carrier aggregation can be considered to extend the coverage. \textit{Third}, explore multi-domain \glspl{sre} to enhance communications by jointly reconfiguring \gls{em}-properties, distances, and the frequency.
-While previous work considered \glspl{sre} enabled jointly in the \gls{em} and space domains (see Fig.~\ref{fig:enablers}), the frequency domain can be added to the picture.
+While previous work considered \glspl{sre} enabled jointly in the \gls{em} and space domains (see Fig.~\ref{fig:enablers}), the frequency domain can be added to the picture. \textit{Fourth}, design and performance assessment of systems aided by movable signals and \gls{fis} in the presence of hardware non-idealities such as: \gls{nlos} multipath effects, antenna impedance mismatch, mutual coupling between antennas, imperfect frequency synchronization, non-white noise, and losses and frequency-dependent behaviors at the \gls{fis}.